cyberlink1/Mining-Scheduler/README.md

 **miners.cfg file**
-  This config file is broken down into a collen seperated list of miners with one miner per line.
+  This config file is broken down into a colon separated list of miners with one miner per line.
 Any line that starts with a # is considered a comment.

   The line format is as follows `<Miner_Name>:<Miner_home_directory>:<Miner_commandline>`